BEHV 1016 Psychology: Behavioural Science

 Legacy Code 101183

 Description This subject expands on the nature and history of psychology as a scientific discipline by focussing on the study of the biological bases of human behaviour, memory, language and thought, sensation and perception, motivation, emotion and learning.
-Research methods to scientifically study behaviour are introduced, including ethical research and practice with reference to diverse cultural contexts.
+Research methods to scientifically study behaviour is introduced, including ethical research and practice with reference to diverse cultural contexts.
+The subject provides a foundation of knowledge in Psychology which will support later study in Psychology and other behavioural, social and health sciences.

 School Psychology